 Map a new chemical treatment and capture information about the type and amount of chemical applied.

-The same template created here can be plugged into other ArcGIS applications.
+The same template and web map created here can be plugged into other ArcGIS applications.
 It can be added to a configurable app like Operations Dashboard and used to monitor the status of activities in real-time.
 Or it could be added to a map within ArcGIS Pro for more complex analysis and data management.
 The flexibility of templates allows you to deliver meaningful information products that add value to your everyday workflows.